======================================================================

 to distance themselves from the recent failures of companies such as

 Atari, Coleco, and Mattel.
-It was publicly demonstrated at the Winter
+The AVS was publicly demonstrated at the

-CES in January 1985, but the reaction was lukewarm.
-While the hardware
+Winter CES in January 1985, but the reaction was lukewarm.
+While the

-and games were praised, there was deep skepticism that the console
+hardware and games were praised, there was deep skepticism that the

-could succeed in the United States, as the industry was still
+console could succeed in the United States, as the industry there was

-recovering from the video game crash of 1983.
-The March 1985 issue of
+still recovering from the video game crash of 1983.
+'Electronic Games'

-'Electronic Games' magazine reported that the video game market in
+magazine reported in March 1985 that the video game market in America

-America "[had] virtually disappeared" and that "[it] could be a
+"[had] virtually disappeared", and believed "[it] could be a

 miscalculation on Nintendo's part".